 As a teacher, I create an environment where students can and want to learn the subject matter that I’m showing them.
-I create a comfortable learning environment that invites my students at any level to ask questions and explore on their own.
-All students are individuals and I try to address all of their needs in supplying every student with individual critiques and help.
-I have had a diversity of students at all different levels and ages.
-Many of these students know English as a second language in which I work with them individually and in group settings to make sure they get what the came to from my courses.
+I create a comfortable learning environment that invites my students at all levels to ask questions and explore on their own.
+All students are individuals and I try to address all of their needs in supplying every student with individual critiques and assistance.
+I have had a diversity of students at all different levels and ages as well as those who know English as a second language.
+I work with them individually and in group settings to make sure they receive what the wanted to from my courses.
 I believe students learn from each other in the classroom environment.
 In order to ensure this I require attendance and classroom participation.

-I also show my student other artists’ creations from historic to modern.
+I also show my students other artists’ creations from historic to modern.
 I believe that the more you see the better you can be as an artist by learning from what is around you and growing from that experience.
 I give them the tools that it takes to be open and comfortable getting peer support and constructive criticism as they further their art journeys after they leave my courses.